Southern Wake Campus

 Expected Work Hours

-Four years' experience in an IT related discipline with at least 2 years cyber-security or related IT information security role.
+Two years' experience in an IT related discipline with at least 1 year cyber-security or related IT information security role; or equivalent combination of education and experience.

 CISSP, CISM or CEH certification.